phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 </table>

 #### Differentiation compared to competitors
-Plant**IO** is differentiating from the competition in two main areas:
+PlantIO is differentiating from the competition in two main areas:
  * Pricing model
  * Product offering